-In this News Flash, we would like to introduce you a case decided recently by the European Court of Justice (ECJ) that concerns applying of VAT on occupational pension fund management services.
+In this ECJ Judgement article, we would like to introduce you a case decided recently by the European Court of Justice (ECJ) that concerns applying of VAT on occupational pension fund management services.
 In the judgment of the Court No. C-235/19 of October 8th 2020, the ECJ dealt with the question if providing of management services of pension funds could be considered as „insurance transaction“ that should be VAT exempted in accordance with the Council Directive 2006/112/EC on the common system of value added tax (further referred to as “Directive”).

 This judgment refers to British companies United Biscuits (Pensions Trustees) Ltd. and United Biscuits Pension Investments Ltd. that administrate occupational pension scheme established for employees of United Biscuits (UK) Ltd. Both these companies used services of investment managers when administrating pension funds, who had a status of „insurers“ and „non-insurers“ as well.
 The status of insurers belongs to subjects, which provided management services of pension funds based on the license granted in accordance with the British Insurance Companies Act.
 On the other hand, non-insurers were subjects that provided the same services but based on the license granted in accordance with different law.